sceaj/killbill-issue/README.md

 ```shell
 ./setup_database.sh
 ```
-This command will run several scripts in the `./killbill-db` directory.
+This command will run several scripts from the `./killbill-db` directory.
 Scan the output for any errors and troubleshoot as necessary.
 Once the database has been initialized, proceed with bringing up killbill (and optionally, kaui).